 I usually get a lot of questions when it comes to grapplers.
 "But what about Zangief?
 How could you possibly play Zangief?"
 If I'm giving demos at an event, eyes light up and I get unprofessionally giddy.
 I LOVE ZANGIEF!

-Hit Box Zangief is one of the most unique and rewarding and misunderstood and underutilized things out there in the FGC.
-In fact, Hit Box reinvents Zangief.
-He's no longer just "Zangief."
+Hit Box techniques with grapplers are one of the most unique, rewarding, misunderstood, and underutilized tools.
+In fact, these strategies reinvent Zangief in a whole new perspective.
+He is no longer just "Zangief."
 He transcends to Hit Box Zangief.

-So with that said, let me share with you my knowledge on how to properly protect the Russian skies on Hit Box!
+So with that said, let me share with you my knowledge of the powerful tools you can add to your arsenal on Hit Box!

-First: SPD motions are not actually 360°, they're 270°.
-So that means you don't need to roll a complete circle, only a 3/4 turn-- one of each movement button on a Hit Box!
+First: As a circular motion, 360's are not actually 360°, they are 270°.
+This means you do not need to roll a complete circle, only a 3/4 turn.

 Take your index finger and let it rip!
-By sliding our index finger we're skipping all of the diagonals!
-This is the fastest way to raw SPD.
+By sliding our Index Finger we are skipping all of the diagonals!
+This is the fastest way possible to input an SPD.